beto-rodriguez/LiveCharts2/docs/samples/general/customLegends/template.md

 # Legend control from scratch

-You can also create your own legend, the recommended way is to use the LiveCharts API but you can use anything as legend as soon as it implements the `IChartLegend` interface; Instead of using the LiveCharts API you can use your UI framework, see [#1558](https://github.com/beto-rodriguez/LiveCharts2/issues/1558) for more info, it implements the `IChartTooltip` interface on a WPF control, then LiveCharts uses this WPF control as the tooltip, you can follow this to implement your own legend rendered by your UI framework.
+You can also create your own legend, the recommended way is to use the LiveCharts API but you can use anything as legend as soon as it implements the `IChartLegend` interface; You can use the [SKDefaultLegend source code](https://github.com/beto-rodriguez/LiveCharts2/blob/master/src/skiasharp/LiveChartsCore.SkiaSharp/SKCharts/SKDefaultLegend.cs) as a guide to build your own implementation, this class is the default legend used by the library.

+Instead of using the LiveCharts API you can use your UI framework, see [#1558](https://github.com/beto-rodriguez/LiveCharts2/issues/1558) for more info, in that ticket, there is an example that implements the `IChartTooltip` interface on a WPF control, then LiveCharts uses this WPF control as the tooltip, even that example implements `IChartTooltip`, there are no big differences from creating a control that implements `IChartLegend`.